 This article is part of a series of insights from 9ine exploring the impact of Artificial Intelligence (AI) in education.
 From the opportunities it can bring, to the potential risks and challenges it creates where not implemented appropriately, this series will bring you up to speed and provide practical tips to remain compliant and ethical when using AI in education.

 In the previous article, we explored what AI is, what opportunities it creates for education and how it is currently being used.
-In this article we look at some of the risks and challenges that schools will be faced with when implementing AI.
+In this article we take a deeper look at the risks and challenges that schools will be faced with when implementing AI.

 Although AI can create a number of opportunities for educational institutes, using AI in education can also create a number of risks and challenges.
 From risks to individuals, to the integrity of the educational system as a whole.
 In order to realise the opportunities of AI in education, schools will need to be mindful of these risks when considering whether it is appropriate to use AI, and how.